Livestock Ambassador Program

 Our Purpose

 Since the founding of Texas 4-H Livestock Ambassador Program in 2007, a new generation of knowledgeable, well-spoken agriculture advocates have emerged in Texas.
-Today, the average American is at least three generations removed from the farm, it is essential that the upcoming generation be able to bridge the gap between consumers and farmers.
-Through collegiate level training combined with hands-on experience, these youth are equipped with the skills and knowledge to serve as educators of their community, youth volunteers, and stewards of the livestock industry.
+Today, the average American is at least three generations removed from the farm.
+It is essential that the upcoming generation be able to bridge the gap between consumers and farmers.
+Through collegiate-level training combined with hands-on experience, youth are equipped with the skills and knowledge needed to serve as educators of their community, youth volunteers, and stewards of the livestock industry.

 Our Results